OA and Fisheries Management

 | >= 1.0 (healthy) | Catch > SY | Yes | Reduce TAC |

-| < 1.0 (depleted) | Catch <= current SY | No | Stock rebuilding possible |
+| < 1.0 (depleted) | Catch <= current SY | No | Stock stabilises at current level; active rebuilding requires catch below SY |

 | < 1.0 (depleted) | Catch > current SY | Yes | Urgent TAC reduction |

 This decision matrix translates accounting outputs into actionable management guidance.
 When a stock is healthy (B >= B_MSY) and catch does not exceed sustainable yield, no depletion is recorded and the current TAC can be maintained.
 When catch exceeds sustainable yield even for a healthy stock, depletion is recorded in the asset account, signalling that the TAC should be reduced to prevent the stock from falling below its MSY benchmark.
-For depleted stocks, even catch levels below the current (reduced) sustainable yield may be consistent with a rebuilding strategy, while catch exceeding sustainable yield for a depleted stock represents the most urgent case for TAC reduction.
-Managers should interpret these categories in conjunction with the precautionary reference points discussed in Section 3.2.3 and with due regard for uncertainty in stock assessment estimates[37].
+For depleted stocks, even catch levels at the current (reduced) sustainable yield merely stabilise the stock at its depleted level rather than rebuilding it; active rebuilding requires catch below sustainable yield.
+Catch exceeding sustainable yield for a depleted stock represents the most urgent case for TAC reduction.
+Managers should interpret these categories in conjunction with the precautionary reference points discussed in Section 3.2.3 and with due regard for uncertainty in stock assessment estimates[36].

 3.5.2 Worked Example: Using Asset Account Data to Inform Quota Decisions